kipkemoimayor/Quiz_board/README.md

 * easy to navigate through using a smart phone.
 * JavaScript support.
 * a PC of 500mb Ram and 20gb HDD connected to the internet.
-* copy files into your local machine and run index.html file.
+* clone the directory into your local machine
+* Install bootstrap and jQuery and run index.html file.
 ## Known Bugs
 NO know bugs as at the moment
 ## Behavior Driven Development